pnnl/L2O-pMINLP/README.md

 This algorithm is specifically designed to adaptively decide the rounding direction—whether to round up (ceiling) or down (floor)—for each variable based on the contextual data it processes.

+The `diffGumbelBinarize`, as implemented, utilizes the Gumbel-Softmax distribution to introduce two Gumbel noises into the logits of 0 and 1 during the training.
+This approach simulates the randomness associated with rounding decisions, and by adjusting the `temperature` parameter, it controls the sharpness of the binarization, effectively balancing exploration and exploitation in the rounding process.

 #### Rounding with Learnable Threshold

 ![Framework](img/threshold.png)